Banking and Shopping

 The Social Circle is a group who like to go out in the evening or on the weekend and have fun together with support.
 They decide as a group which activity they would like to do.
 The Social Circle experience a wide range of events in and around Hamilton.

-A number of swim sessions are conducted throughout the week in the Centre's hydrotherapy pool and at the local Hamilton Indoor Leisure and Aquatic Centre (HILAC).
+Once a week Clients visit the local Hamilton Indoor Leisure and Aquatic Centre (HILAC).
 Swimming groups have a specific focus such as water aerobics, water safety or games and recreation.
-Centre swimming sessions offer an opportunity to experience low impact exercise which assists to improve the general health and well being and the opportunity to interact appropriately with others.
+Swimming sessions offer an opportunity to experience low impact exercise which assists to improve the general health and well being and the opportunity to interact appropriately with others.

 Additional cost involved for attending HILAC.